 FFS revenue represents revenue earned under contracts in which the Company bills and collects the professional component of charges for medical services rendered by the Company's contracted physicians and employed physicians.
-Under the FFS arrangements, the Company bills, and receive payments from, the hospitals and third-party payors for physician staffing and further bills patients or their third-party payors for patient care services provided.
-Under both ASC 605 and ASC 606, FFS revenue related to the patient care services is reported net of contractual allowances and policy discounts and are recognized in the period in which the services are rendered to specific patients.
-All services provided are expected to result in cash flows and are therefore reflected as net revenue in the financial statements.
+Under the FFS arrangements, the Company bills hospitals and third-party payors for the physician staffing and further bills patients or their third-party payors for patient care services provided and receives payment.
+FFS revenue related to the patient care services is reported net of contractual allowances and policy discounts and is recognized in the period in which the services are rendered to specific patients.
+All services provided are expected to result in cash flows and are therefore reflected as net revenue in the consolidated financial statements.
 The recognition of net revenue (gross charges less contractual allowances) from such services is dependent on such factors as proper completion of medical charts following a patient visit, the forwarding of such charts to the Company's billing center for medical coding and entering into the Company's billing system and the verification of each patient's submission or representation at the time services are rendered as to the payor(s) responsible for payment of such services.
 Revenue is recorded based on the information known at the time of entering of such information into the Company's billing systems as well as an estimate of the revenue associated with medical services.